-The standard Prius automatic transmission reduces the jerkiness of the ride for passengers, and allows you to focus on the traffic around you and chatting with your passengers.
+The standard Prius automatic transmission reduces the jerkiness of the ride for passengers and allows you to focus on the traffic around you and when you're chatting with your passengers.
 In the US and UK, Prius is the dominant choice for Uber drivers, mostly because of the huge fuel savings.

 2018 Toyota Prius - Image courtesy of Cars Guide

 It is a tight fit for three adults in the back, and for additional ride comfort, you might choose the Toyota Camry Hybrid, which is better over bumps and a bit faster.
 Expect the battery to last you around 10 years, plenty of time for lots of Uber trips.

 2. Toyota Corolla (also available in hybrid)

 This is one of the best Uber cars you can buy, in either hatch or sedan you can fit two adults, or squeeze in three across back seats.
 It has a tiny turning circle, and with great fuel economy and an unbeatable reputation for reliability, it makes a smart UberX choice.